rugbyprof/2143-ObjectOrientedProgramming/study_guides/Test_2_Study_Guide.md

 Describe to me a situation in which a `finally` clause would come in handy.
 We know that a finally clause will execute no matter what, but when is that good?
 Example code would be nice.

+## Question 9:

-The next group of questions will all deal with a store that sells candy.
+This group of questions will all deal with a store that sells candy.
 Your going to extend the candy class to create an inventory class, and then add some error handling.

-## Question 9:

 ### Part A: